Fewer than a third of the councillors in Lincolnshire are women

-Fewer than a third of Lincolnshire's councillors are female, figures show, as equality campaigners urge more women to stand for election ahead of International Women's Day on March 8.
+Fewer than a third of Lincolnshire's councillors were female in 2021, figures show, as equality campaigners urge more women to stand for election ahead of International Women's Day on March 8.

 With research by the Fawcett Society and Democracy Club showing women make up just a third of councillors across England's local authorities, campaigners say more needs to be done to ensure female voices are heard in council chambers.

-At Lincolnshire County Council, 21 of 70 councillors were female – at 30%, a larger proportion than was recorded five years ago, when 19 councillors were women.
+At Lincolnshire County Council, 21 of 70 councillors in 2021 were female – at 30%, a larger proportion than was recorded five years ago, when 19 councillors were women.

 Frances Scott, founder of the 50:50 Parliament campaign group, said women have been consistently outnumbered in political systems nationally and called for more to be done to boost the number of female politicians and ensure their voices are heard.